Bertis Downs IV: Career with R.E.M.

-R.E.M.'s drummer Bill Berry instigated Downs' connection with the band.
-In 1978, John Huie, a rep for the booking company Berry worked for at the time, suggested Berry look up Downs, whom he knew from Davidson College who had since graduated and was then in law school at the University of Georgia.
+In 1978, John Huie, a representative for the booking company R.E.M.'s drummer Bill Berry worked for at the time, suggested Berry look up Downs, whom he knew from Davidson College and was then in law school at the University of Georgia.
+Berry and Downs also served together on the University Union Concert Committee that arranged for visiting musicians to perform on campus.

 Downs attended an R.E.M. show at the 11.11 Koffee Club in Athens, Georgia on April 19, 1980.
-By that time, Downs also knew Peter Buck from Wuxtry Records, a downtown Athens shop where he would buy Neil Young records.
+By that time, Downs had also come to know Peter Buck from Wuxtry Records, a downtown Athens shop where he would buy Neil Young records.
 Recalling events nineteen years later on VH1's Behind the Music, Downs said, "I thought they were great".
-Downs was so impressed that he told the band that they would one day be bigger than the Beatles.
 He and the band immediately forged a friendship.
 "They started asking me questions about copyright issues, trademark issues, the first time they had a recording agreement they needed me to have a look at", Downs said.
 "They knew that I was just out of law school and was just getting started as a lawyer, and I certainly didn't claim any particular expertise.
 I learned by the seat of my pants.
 I worked with them as a volunteer, just helping out, and gradually over the next couple of years it became more like a real job, and, all these years later, that's kind of still what it is."

+Downs primarily remained working in Athens during the early years of the band, teaching at the law school and managing the ins and outs of “moving a small city around,” but began traveling with the group more often during the 1995 “Monster” tour.
+After Jefferson Holt's departure in 1996, Downs took over as the band's manager.
+“I'm the guy who helps them run the business,” said Downs.
+“They are the board of directors.
+I am the CEO.”

+Downs continued in his advisor role for R.E.M. even after the members parted ways in 2011, describing the experience as “orchestrating the afterlife” of the band.
+In an interview with the Athens, GA alternative magazine Flagpole in 2014, Downs described his current workload as such: “The volume isn't as much.
+We're not making records anymore.
+We're not going on tour anymore.
+There are still some side things going on…We're still busy, but not with the same intensity.”

 Education and academic career

 Downs graduated cum laude from Davidson College in 1978 with a Bachelor of Arts degree in history.
 In 1981, he graduated from the University of Georgia School of Law.
 He was a law clerk for Senior Judge Wilson Cowen of the United States Court of Appeals for the Federal Circuit.
-He is currently an adjunct professor in the UGA law school teaching entertainment law and music law.
+He was an adjunct professor in the UGA law school teaching entertainment law and music law.